Medical Records, Medical Codes and Medical Records Privacy

 How to Get Copies of Your Medical Records

-Savvy patients know that keeping copies of their medical records can help them make decisions about their healthcare.
+Savvy patients know that their medical records can help them make decisions about their healthcare.
 Federal and state laws spell out who may obtain which medical records, who must share them, how much it will cost to gain access to them, and the procedures for doing so.
+Here are the steps to take to get copies of your medical records.

 How to Review Your Medical Records for Errors